xJackyll/Series_Tracker/README.md

 1. **Selenium**: Install Selenium by following the instructions [here](https://selenium-python.readthedocs.io/index.html).

-2. **Chromedriver**: Ensure you have the correct version of Chromedriver installed.
-For more details, visit [Chromedriver Downloads](https://chromedriver.chromium.org/downloads).
+2. **Chromedriver**: Ensure you have the webdriver-manager module installed. if you don't just ''' pip install webdriver-manager.

 3. **Configuration**: Modify the variables at the beginning of the script, focusing on the Chrome User Profile Path.